Analysis | Garland, Tanden and the application of double standards by GOP lawmakers

 All of that seemed forgotten on Monday, intentionally set aside for a few hours at least by the Republicans on the committee.
 The same qualities Garland would have shown in a confirmation hearing five years ago and would have brought to the Supreme Court were grounds for praise in his new role as the nominee to lead the Justice Department.
 So it was never about qualifications in 2016.

 Tanden’s situation is different.
-Her nomination is in deep trouble because of Twitter and her sharp tongue on social media.
-Her mother once told the New York Times that Tanden could be aggressive at times and her penchant for political combat was regularly on display, especially during the Trump presidency.
+Her nomination is in deep trouble because of her sharp tongue on Twitter and other social media.
+Her penchant for political combat was regularly on display, especially during the Trump presidency.

 As discourse on Twitter and other social media platforms grew ever more course, Tanden, who headed the Center for American Progress and its political action wing, was active.
 She held little back as she attacked opponents, most often Trump and others in the Republican Party.
 She also sparred regularly with loyalists to Sen. Bernie Sanders (I-Vt.), whose Medicare-for-all proposal she opposed.